Skip to content

 Gozo’s food scene

 The food in Gozo is hearty, fresh and seriously good.
 Every morning my uncle would head to the local bakery and come back with a bag of pastizzis, which are flaky pastry parcels filled with either peas or cheese, still warm.
 I could have eaten them every day.
-To be honest, I think I did!
+To be honest, I think I did.

 Rabbit stew is Malta’s national dish and something you’ll see on most menus, I didn’t try it myself but it comes highly recommended if you’re feeling adventurous with the local cuisine.